Scheduling backups – SQL Server

 Enter the name of the Maintenance Plan you are going to create.

-The section that is marked at the top right of the image is the one you’re going to use to set up the time for when the plan will execute.
+The section that is marked at the top right of the image is the one you’re going to use to set up the time for when the plan will be executed.
 Make sure you use a time when the database is least used.

 The section in the bottom left of the image is the part where you choose what type of action will occur during the maintenance plan.
 You can either create your own T-SQL script to do the backup operation with (T-SQL Statement Task) or choose the Back Up Database Task for the standard walkthrough.